Penetration testing, also known as pen testing or ethical hacking:

-U-M units can request penetration testing for a specific unit target environment from Information Assurance (IA).
+U-M units can request penetration testing for a specific unit target environment from IA.

 Testing targets might include websites, applications, infrastructure components, hosting environments, and more.

 Contact the ITS Service Center to request a penetration test.
-An Information Assurance staff member will meet with you to determine the test parameters and scope, as well as other details, which will be documented in a Rules of Engagement document.
+An IA staff member will meet with you to determine the test parameters and scope, as well as other details, which will be documented in a Rules of Engagement document.